adam-jb/py_education/main.md

 ## other things

+semaphore = synchronization object that controls access by multiple processes or threads.
+Typically used to synchronize access to a shared resource, such as a shared memory location or a file, in order to prevent data races and other synchronization issues.

 persistence = save the state of an object or data structure to a file or database, so that it can be restored later

 serialisation = converting an object or data structure into a format that can be easily stored or transmitted, such as a string of bits or bytes